backlineint/webcomponents-wtf/slides/presentation.md

 # [fit] Wait for it...

 ---

 # [fit] So.

 # [fit] Many.

 # [fit] Libraries.

 ---

-* Lit
+- Lit
-* Stencil
+- Stencil
-* FastElement
+- FastElement
-* Haunted
+- Haunted
-* Hybrids
+- Hybrids
-* Many more...
+- Many more...

 # Aren't we just back where we started?

-^ I've seen some debate about if they were even intended to be used without a library.
-* MS / Google investing here - that has to mean something.

 ---

 Only one way to find out...
 <br>